 Photo By: Stuart Seeger/flickr

-One of San Antonio’s claims to fame is its historic architecture (hello, Alamo), and if you walk through the downtown area you’ll see all sorts of spectacular examples of this.
-Yet if you’ve stuck to the River Walk area, you’ve probably never seen the Bexar County Courthouse.
+One of San Antonio’s claims to fame is its historic architecture—there's a little place called the Alamo, if you remember—and if you walk through the downtown area you’ll see all sorts of spectacular examples of this.
+If you're one of the tourists that stick to the River Walk area when visiting, you’ve probably never seen the Bexar County Courthouse.
 Built in 1896, the courthouse looks like a reddish-orange medieval European castle.
-Rounded arches, two towering pillars, and all the architectural flair of the Romanesque Revival style combines with red sandstone to create one of San Antonio’s most spectacular buildings.
+Rounded arches, two towering pillars, and all the architectural flair of the Romanesque Revival style combined with red sandstone to create one of San Antonio’s most spectacular buildings.

 City: San Antonio